Skip to main content

 Defaults for Primitives

-Factories can provide test suite-wide defaults, for example providing a default age:
+You can edit each entity's factory to provide suite-wide defaults, for example a default age:

 export function newAuthor(